aurlaw/aurlog/README.md

 #### Additional Configuration
 * LogFile - defines the log file.
 All logfiles are prepended with the current date in yyyy-mm-dd format.
-If not supplied, uses the StdOut and StdErr defined by the [Standard Go Log](http://golang.org/pkg/log/)
+If not supplied, uses the StdOut and StdErr defined by the [Standard Go Log](http://golang.org/pkg/log/).
+LogFile can contain an absolute or relative path
 * NoStdOut - if set to true, disables logging to the StdOut or StdErr.
 False by default